danielsharvey/mapworks-auth-before-loading-map-example/README.md

 # Mapworks Auth Example - User Sign In before loading map

-This example illustrates utilising Mapworks Auth with a web application.
+This example illustrates utilising Mapworks Auth within a web application.

-The specfic use case includes accessing auth via Mapworks, and allowing sign-in prior to the use of a Mapworks map component.
+The specific use case includes accessing auth via Mapworks, and allowing sign-in prior to the use of a Mapworks map component.

+The web application is viewable as guest but you can login using a *Personal Mapworks account* to test as well.
+This works as configured (see below) when access via the CodeSandbox URL below and when running locally.

 ## Running in CodeSandbox